digipost/juridisk/digipost-personvernerklaering-engelsk.md

 ## 7. INFORMATION SECURITY

-Norway Post aims to ensure that Digipost is the most secure digital mailbox in Norway and uses recognised standards and best practices in our efforts to secure your mailbox and exchange information.
+Posten Bring aims to ensure that Digipost is the most secure digital mailbox in Norway and uses recognised standards and best practices in our efforts to secure your mailbox and exchange information.

 Digipost conducts regular risk assessments and security tests of the solutions and maintains good dialogue with the authorities and other security environments in order to comply with the best standards.